openframeworks/ofSite/_documentation/utils/ofLog_functions.markdown

 	OF_LOG_FATAL_ERROR
 	OF_LOG_SILENT

-Following priority, setting a log level of OF_LOG_ERROR, means only error & fatal error messages will be printed.
-Conversely, setting OF_LOG_VERBOSE means **all** log level messages will be printed.
+Following priority, setting a log level of `OF_LOG_ERROR`, means only error & fatal error messages will be printed.
+Conversely, setting `OF_LOG_VERBOSE` means **all** log level messages will be printed.

 Here's a code example: